 The University of North Carolina at Chapel Hill and the American Red Cross are teaming up once again at the 20th annual Holiday Carolina Blood Drive.
-This year’s drive will be held from 7:30 a.m. to 1 p.m. on Dec.
-11 in Fetzer Hall on South Road.
+This year’s drive will be held from 7:30 a.m. to 1 p.m. on Jan.
+8 in Fetzer Hall.
+Originally scheduled for Dec.
+11, the blood drive was rescheduled due to winter weather.

 Sponsored by the Employee Forum, the blood drive supports the Red Cross in its lifesaving mission to make blood available for those in need.
 UNC-Chapel Hill students, faculty and community members who give will ensure hospital patients can continue to receive treatment during the holidays when donations often decline.